Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Analysis of the Inverse Participation Ratio

-Figure 2(a) shows the inverse participation ratio ($I$) of the normalized intensity distributions of the two interacting modes in Fig.~1.
-The values of $I$ away from the center of the avoided crossing have relatively higher values compared to the ones at the center of the avoided crossing.
-In other words, the values of $I$ decrease as the center of avoided crossing is approached.
-It directly indicates that the wavefunction localization of two interacting modes increases as the mixing of the wavefunction decreases as moving away from the center of avoided crossing.
+Figure~\ref{Fig.2}(a) presents a plot of the inverse participation ratio of the normalised intensity distributions for the two interacting modes in figure~\ref{Fig.1}.
+The values of $I$ that are distant from the centre of the avoided crossing have relatively higher values than those at the centre of the avoided crossing.
+In other words, the values of $I$ decrease when the centre of the avoided crossing is approached.
+This directly indicates that the wavefunction localisation of two interacting modes increases when the mixing of the wavefunction decreases (i.e., moving away from the centre of avoided crossing).

-The inverse of the Shannon entropy ($H_{S}^{-1}$) of the intensity distributions of the two interacting modes in Fig.~1 is shown in Fig.~2(b) for comparison.
-The Shannon entropy itself is obtained in the same way as in our previous papers~\cite{KS18,KJ20,JPK20}, \textit{i.e.,} $H_{S}(\{\rho(x_{i})\}) \equiv -\sum_{i=1}^{N}\rho(x_{i})\log\rho(x_{i})$.
-As stated above, the Shannon entropy is a relevant measure of the average amount of information for a random variable with a specific probability distribution function~\cite{C48}.
-In our previous works, we used it as a measure of degree of uniformity for a given mode pattern~\cite{KS18,KJ20}.
-In this paper, we confirm that the Shannon entropy can also measure the wavefunction (de)localization of the mode pattern as we observe that $H_{S}^{-1}$ in panel (b) displays similar trend with $I$ in panel (a).
+The inverse Shannon entropy $H_{S}^{-1}$ of the intensity distributions of the two interacting modes (in figure\ref{Fig.1}) is shown in figure\ref{Fig.2}(b) for a relative comparison.
+The Shannon entropy was obtained in a similar manner as in our previous studies~\cite{PMSK+18,JPK20}, that is, $H_{S}(\{\rho(x_{i})\})= -\sum_{j=1}^{N}\rho(x_{j})\log\rho(x_{j})$.
+Note, that the Shannon entropy is a relevant measure of the average amount of information content, and we used it as a measure of the degree of uniformity for a given mode pattern.
+However, we confirm that the Shannon entropy can also be used to measure the wavefunction (de)localisation of the mode pattern; $H_{S}^{-1}$ in panel (b) displays a similar trend with $I$ in panel (a) in figure\ref{Fig.2}.